 Aside from being a delicious type of sandwich, a grinder is crucial.
 There are two types of grinders: a burr grinder and a blade grinder.
 Blade grinders use two blades shaped like a propeller to chop up the beans.
 Blade grinders are cheaper, simpler, and infinitely more popular, but they lack consistency in the grind.
-When I grind coarse coffee in my blade grinder, I’ll find some whole beans leftover that weren’t touched by the blades.
-A Burr grinder is a preferred grinder, but they veer toward the pricier end.
-I’m currently saving for one.
+When I grind coarse coffee in my blade grinder, I find some whole beans leftover that weren’t touched by the blades.
+This burr grinder is infinitely better and far more consistent, but they can cost a little more than blade grinders.
 I will be demonstrating with a blade grinder today.
-I love my grinder because it has markings on it to grind for each of these methods.
-If you REALLY like mine, you can get one here for about 15 dollars.
-I’ve had it for about ten years and it’s still going strong.
+I like this one because it’s adjustable, but unfortunately it’s not made anymore.
+If you REALLY like mine, you can get a similar one here but you might as well get the burr grinder.

 Percolator and French Press

-Both of these use coarse ground coffee, but that’s often overlooked, resulting in super bad coffee.
+Both of these use coarsely ground coffee, but that’s often overlooked, resulting in super bad coffee.

 Properly ground coarse coffee should feel like kosher salt.